yugamauludi/yugamauludi/README.md

 - ReactJS
 - React Native

-## Recent Projects
+## Recent Projects 💻

-Currently, I am focusing on developing applications using the Flutter and Laravel frameworks.
+Currently, I am focusing on developing applications using React and VueJS frameworks.
 I am interested in combining the frontend and backend aspects in the projects I work on.
-Additionally, I have experience in developing applications using the Java programming language.
+Additionally, I have experience in developing applications using the Javascript programming language.

 If you are interested in collaborating or have any questions, please feel free to contact me via email at yugamauludi98@gmail.com.